alercebroker/api_docs/source/index.rst

 ALeRCE API Documentation
 ====================================================

-`ALeRCE <http://alerce.science/>`_ is a Chilean-lead alert broker for time-domain astronomy.
+`ALeRCE <http://alerce.science/>`_ is a Chilean-led alert broker for time-domain astronomy.

 ALeRCE implements different services that can be accessed through APIs.
 These APIs are for public use and most of them do not require authentication.